sap-tutorials/sap-build-apps/tutorials/codejam-05-spa-simple-process-flow/codejam-05-spa-empty-process.md

     Under **Logs** you can see all the events that occurred, such as its triggering, approval forms completed, API calls performed, and any other action that was taken as part of the process.

-    Under **Context**, you can see the data that was passed to th eprocess, or that was retrieved during steps that involved data.
+    Under **Context**, you can see the data that was passed to the process, or that was retrieved during steps that involved data.

 **Congratulations!** You have created your first simple SAP Build Process Automation process.